khalicki/junit-data-table/README.md

 ### Use data table to parametrize test

-Add a `@DataTableSource` annotation to a test with JUnit's `@ParametrizedTest` annotation.
+Add a `@DataTableSource` annotation to a test with JUnit's `@ParameterizedTest` annotation.
 A simple test with two test cases written in Java looks like that:
 ```java
 @ParameterizedTest
 @DataTableSource({